CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

   * With this classification method we see the effect an extreme value can have on the graphic representation of data: the census tract in the Bronx that represents Co-Op City is skewing the data towards the top so that there are too few census tracts in the intermediate classes.

 * Quantile (Equal Count)
-  * Now return to the classification option in the properties of the dataset.
+  * Now return to the classification option in the style properties of the dataset.
   * Choose `Quantile (Equal Count)` as the classification mode.
   * This classification method gets the total number of features and divides it by the number of classes, so that each class has an equal number of features.
 The problem with this method is that features that might be very far apart in terms of their values might end up in the same class.
   * Go to the `Histogram` option and click on `Load values` to see how this classification method splits the data.